Lambeth Council have granted planning permission for a new hospital building, which will be joined to the existing Evelina London Children's Hospital.

 Find out how you can get involved in helping us design our bigger and even better children's hospital.

 The new hospital building is part of our plans to grow.
-Find out more about our new centre for day surgery opening next year.
+Find out more about our new Children's Day Treatment Centre opening next year.